BenWassa/drop/docs/AI_Instructions.md

-# AI Agent Instructions for Ocean in a Drop
+# AI Agent Instructions for drop

+## 📖 Original Vision & Philosophy

+**Before making any changes, read the [Original Vision & Thoughts](Original_Vision.md)** document to understand the foundational principles that guide all development decisions.

+**drop** reimagines habit tracking as **identity practice over time**.
+The core insight: users should focus on *who they want to become* rather than *what they want to achieve*.
+This fundamental philosophy must guide all technical and design decisions.

+### Key Principles to Remember
+- **Identity over achievement** → Small actions compound into meaningful personal change
+- **Quarterly commitments** → 90-day cycles create resistance to frequent switching
+- **Resource allocation model** → Smart distribution of time/energy across domains
+- **Minimal friction logging** → Daily actions should take seconds, not minutes
+- **Mobile-first design** → Touch-optimized, responsive, offline-capable

+---

 ## Project Overview

-**Ocean in a Drop** is a mobile-first web application that reimagines habit tracking as "identity practice over time."
+**drop** is a mobile-first web application that reimagines habit tracking as "identity practice over time."
 Users commit to quarterly archetypes (≈90 days) and log daily presence with minimal friction, creating durable identity through consistent small actions.

 ### Core Philosophy
 - **Quarterly commitments** → Resistance to frequent switching, focus on identity